microsoft/Git-Credential-Manager-for-Windows/README.md

 Username for 'https://github.com':
 ```

-If after updating Git for Windows you are still having problems authenticating with GitHub, please read this [Developer Community](https://developercommunity.visualstudio.com/content/problem/201457/unable-to-connect-to-github-due-to-tls-12-only-cha.html) topic which contains additional remedial actions you can take to resolve the problem.
+If, after updating Git for Windows, you are still having problems authenticating with GitHub, please read this [Developer Community](https://developercommunity.visualstudio.com/content/problem/201457/unable-to-connect-to-github-due-to-tls-12-only-cha.html) topic which contains additional remedial actions you can take to resolve the problem.

-If you are experiencing issue when using Visual Studio, please read [Unable to connect to GitHub with Visual Studio](https://developercommunity.visualstudio.com/content/problem/201457/unable-to-connect-to-github-due-to-tls-12-only-cha.html).
+If you are experiencing issue when using **Visual Studio**, please read **[Unable to connect to GitHub with Visual Studio](https://developercommunity.visualstudio.com/content/problem/201457/unable-to-connect-to-github-due-to-tls-12-only-cha.html)**.

+* * *

 The [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) (GCM) provides secure Git credential storage for Windows.
 It's the successor to the [Windows Credential Store for Git](https://gitcredentialstore.codeplex.com/) (git-credential-winstore), which is no longer maintained.
 Compared to Git's built-in credential storage for Windows ([wincred](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)), which provides single-factor authentication support working on any HTTP enabled Git repository, GCM provides multi-factor authentication support for [Visual Studio Team Services](https://www.visualstudio.com/), [Team Foundation Server](Docs/Faq.md#q-i-thought-microsoft-was-maintaining-this-why-does-the-gcm-not-work-as-expected-with-tfs), GitHub, and Bitbucket.